lukateg/strength-age/README.md

 -- lesson title is not working when generating multiple lesson test -- header overlaps the layout on the mobile

 test fast clicks on submit buttons that do not have disabled props

 PLAN:

--- add additional info prompt when generating the test -- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button
+-- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button
 -- handle case when LLM is not working
 -- fix bugs